 You might be disheartened after hiring your moving company only to find there are restrictions on moving specific items.
 The restrictions are not there because your movers just don’t move these items.
 There are laws, ordinances, or increased risk with restricted items, and your moving company needs to make sure they are making the best choice for your belongings and their business.

 Here are some commonly restricted items and why moving companies request you find an alternative moving solution for them (including moving them yourself).
 These rules are there so the moving company can follow the law and keep both you and your movers safe from harm.

 Moving potted plants can be simple if you’re going to a new home in your same town.
-However, when you’re moving from one state to another, or even from one city to another, moving plants becomes more complex.
+However, when you’re moving long distance, or even from one city to another, moving plants becomes more complex.